SpecFlowOSS/SpecFlowWiki/FSharp-Support.md

 ## IDE Support

-SpecFlow provides item templates for creating new F# step definitions or hooks in Visual Studio 2010 and 2012.
+SpecFlow provides item templates for creating new F# step definitions or hooks in Visual Studio.

 Note: The navigation and the binding analysis features of the SpecFlow editor provide only limited support for F# projects.